nventive/Binding.Intercom/README.md

 The source for the SDK can be found [here](https://github.com/intercom/intercom-ios).

-The bindings were generated for the version **6.1.0**.
+The bindings were generated for the version **9.3.1**.

-To upgrade to v6.0.0 please [follow the migration guide](https://developers.intercom.com/installing-intercom/docs/migrating-to-v600).
-Changes are required to your code if you support push notifications or deep linking within your app.
+To upgrade to v9.0.0 please [follow the migration guide](https://developers.intercom.com/installing-intercom/docs/migrating-to-v9).

 ### How to use